mediocre9/menus/README.md

     // infinite loop to handle the input events.... while(true){

-        // if an item is not selected, then keep rendering the object
+        // If an item is not selected, then keep rendering the object
         // because an [ENTER] input key will always be in a waiting state
         // for an event generation.
         // And if any input event occurs, then the internal loop
-        // will break and will return the index... while(!h_menu->isItemSelected()){
+        // will break and return the index... while(!h_menu->isItemSelected()){
             h_menu->render();
         }